Walking for Weight Loss - Free Mild Cardio, Plan 2

 If you are eating well, regularly walking 4 miles in an hour, and still dissatisfied with your percentage of body fat, what should you do?

 Really focus on your diet.
-Are you, except on your once-a-week cheat day, really getting 25 grams of less of carbohydrates?
+Are you, except on your once-a-week cheat day, really getting 25 grams or less of carbohydrate daily?

 Assuming that you want to do more walking for weight loss than switching to strength training and intense fitness exercise, try working up to walking 5 miles in 75 minutes six days weekly.